Fact Sheet: Hospital Price Transparency

 Hospitals and health systems are subject to several different federal price transparency policies, often in addition to similar policies at the state level.
 These include:

 - Hospital Price Transparency Rule.
 As of Jan.
-1, 2021, hospitals are required to publicly post via machine-readable files five different “standard charges”: gross charges; payer-specific negotiated rates; de-identified minimum and maximum negotiated rates; and discounted cash prices.
+1, 2021, hospitals are required to publicly post, via machine-readable files that include chargemaster data, information on self-pay prices for all services and all negotiated rates with commercial payers.
 The rule also requires hospitals to provide patients with an out-of-pocket cost estimator tool or payer-specific negotiated rates for at least 300 shoppable services.

 Implementation Considerations

-- Patients face numerous and potentially conflicting sources of pricing information.
+Patients face numerous and potentially conflicting sources of pricing information.
 The Hospital Price Transparency Rule, the health insurer Transparency in Coverage Rule and the No Surprises Act’s price transparency policies each feature one or more ways in which patients can access pricing information in advance of care.
-A patient who seeks price information may do so through the following mechanisms: the hospital’s machine-readable files; the hospital’s online patient cost estimator; the health insurer’s machine-readable files; the health insurer’s online cost estimator; the advanced explanation of benefits created by the health plan; or a Good Faith Estimate created by the provider in the event they want to consider their self-pay options.
-Separately, state-level policies may direct patients to a variety of other price estimating options from private sector vendors.
-Unfortunately, none of these resources have been designed to complement one another, and the information provided to patients is calculated in different ways.
+A patient who seeks price information may do so through the following mechanisms: the hospital’s machine-readable files; the hospital’s online patient cost estimator; the health insurer’s machine-readable files; the health insurer’s online cost estimator; the advanced explanation of benefits created by the health plan; or a good-faith estimate created by the provider in the event they want to consider their self-pay options.
+Separately, state-level policies may direct patients to a variety of other price-estimating options from private sector vendors.
+Unfortunately, none of these resources has been designed to complement one another, and the information provided to patients is calculated in different ways.
 As a result, the reported rate information may be inconsistent, and patients do not have a clear indicator as to which source should be relied upon.
 As a result, the overabundance of tools may create patient confusion rather than provide value.

 - Hospitals are working to provide the most accurate estimates for what a patient may need to pay.
 In response to the growing desire from patients for digital tools to support their health care, many hospitals and health systems have embraced new technologies that enable patients to obtain tailored out-of-pocket cost estimates through online tools.